6 min read · Cost

 Key takeaways

-- Home age predicts substrate condition and complexity
+- Home age predicts substrate condition, trim complexity, and original quality more than square footage

 FAQ